input-output-hk/catalyst-core/src/audit/README.md

 curl http://127.0.0.1:10000/api/v0/vote/active/plans > activevoteplans.json
 ```

+- ✅ Generate results with node replay and compare with *pubished results*

 ### Offline fragment analysis and tally

 This tool facilitates *offline* fragment analysis of a fund using historical blockchain state.